Geal/rustmu/README.md

 rustmu
 ======

-A MU* server writeen in rust.
+A MU* server written in rust.